 PayPal Reviews: Support

 The main problem with PayPal is that thousands of customers have talked about horror stories when their funds have been considered a risk and tied up in the PayPal risk department.
 It seems like the company has eased up on this throttle, but there's still the looming possibility that thousands of dollars could randomly get frozen inside your PayPal account.

 That said, the support team is pretty solid, but most of your time is going to be spent on the community forum or knowledge base.
 PayPal clearly wants you to figure out most of the problems you have on your own, so they direct you through a consierable amount of documentation that could very well resolve your problems.

 A PayPal blog runs on a consistent basis, so you can find articles about updates and tips.
 Connecting with them on social media is possible, but we recommend going through phone or email.
 The phone line runs from 4am to 10pm (Mondays – Fridays) and 6am to 8pm (Saturdays and Sundays).
 These are PST times.

 One huge benefit of working through PayPal is that you can generally complete a quick Google search to fix your problem.
 It has so many users that people are talking about it online quite a bit.

 Who Should be Using PayPal?

-As you move onto more advanced payment processors, its not a bad idea to still include a PayPal button, considering many people love the convenience of leaving their credit card in their pocket.
-The main reason you wouldn't use PayPal as your traditional merchant account is because most other solutions will save you more money as your sales grow.
-For example, surpassing $5 to 10,000 in sales will cost you far more with PayPal than it would with other options, like the excellent Dharma Merchant.
+As you move onto more advanced payment processors, it's not a bad idea to still include a PayPal button, considering many people love the convenience of leaving their credit card in their pocket.
+The main reason you wouldn't use PayPal as your traditional merchant account is that most other solutions will save you more money as your sales grow.
+For example, surpassing $5 to 10,000 in sales will cost you far more with PayPal than it would with other options.